UniversalDependencies/docs/_axm/feat/Person.md

 </tr>
 </table>

-Person is a feature of personal and possessive [pronouns](PRON) / [determiners](DET), and of [auxiliaries](AUX) / [verbs](VERB).
+Person is a feature of personal [pronouns](PRON), possessive [determiners](DET), [auxiliaries](AUX) and [verbs](VERB).
 On verbs it is in fact an agreement feature that marks the person of the verb's subject.
 Person marked on verbs makes it unnecessary to always add a personal pronoun as subject and thus subjects are sometimes dropped (Middle Armenian is a pro-drop language).

 We also apply the feature [Person[psor]]() to denote the person of the possessor on nominal elements.